Yes, I have done it!

 You will not be successful if you hope to go into this incredible profession just to make money.

 I did not have to struggle to develop my hypnosis mindset.
 My desire to learn hypnosis was making me buy the best books about hypnosis, and as I studied it, I started to perceive what's happening in the world through the lens of hypnosis.

 I became aware of the fact that everything that we do is ultimately governed by our subconscious conditionings.

 And this kind of awareness is what I call by the name of hypnosis mindset.

-Many people are totally hypnotized by their beliefs and ideas.
-They embrace them, love them, fight for them, and very often are willing to die for them.
+We are all totally hypnotized by our beliefs and ideas.
+We embrace them, love them, fight for them, and some of us are even willing to die for them.